ArtemGontar/solutionarchitect/content/learnings/observability/monitoring-golang-with-prometheus.md

 Prometheus is a popular open-source monitoring tool that is widely used to monitor the performance and health of applications and systems.
 In this article, we will explore how to use Prometheus to monitor Golang applications.

-## Code Sample
+## Using Prometheus with Golang

-To use Prometheus with Golang, we first need to install the Prometheus client library for Golang.
+To use Prometheus with Golang, we first need to install the [Prometheus client library for Golang](https://github.com/prometheus/client_golang).
 This can be done using the following command:

 ```bash
 go get github.com/prometheus/client_golang/prometheus